Build Board of Directors: Simple How To Guide for StartupsStartup Law ResourcesEmployment Law, Human Resources

 Startups often choose to skip having a typical board until they get outside investors.

 Remember, boards focus on what is best for the shareholders and are not devoted to the founders.
 Essentially, the board oversees the founders.

 Alternatively, advisory boards offer advice, investments, and introductions to important people, but they have no control over the founders.
 In some startups, this advisory council meets quarterly, while others come together when they need individual investors.
 Also, these advisors receive compensation in the form of stock in the company.

-For startups, board strategy is essential, and many don’t put outsiders on the board until they receive Series A funding.
+For startups, board strategy is essential, and many don't put outsiders on the board until they receive Series A funding.
 Before this point, they pick reliable advisors along with any seed investors for the board.
-When they receive Series A funding, they might bring on one or two professional VCs with a dependable advisor as an outside member.
+When they receive Series A funding, they might bring on one or two professional venture capitalists (VCs) with a dependable advisor as an outside member.

 Have the Right Number of Members

 One mistake that a lot of firms make is not having a board of directors with the right number of members for their purpose.
-A good place to start for a startup is three to five directors at the beginning.
+A good number for a new company is three to five directors at the beginning.
 This gives you room to expand, and it will also help you avoid any chance of a tie when votes come up.
 More members than this at the beginning can make scheduling an issue and be a drain on your funds, and any fewer members is not a board.
 Compensation is essential, so keep that in mind and consider giving them access to a percentage of stock instead of money.
-A common amount given is 1% of stock or expenses per quarter plus a meager retainer.
+A common amount given is 1 percent of stock or expenses per quarter plus a meager retainer.